kamalojasv181/Hostility-Detection-in-Hindi-Posts/README.md

 | ------ | ------ | ------ | ------ | ------ | ------ | ------ |
 |Baseline Model|0.8422|0.3992|0.6869|0.4926|0.4198|0.542|
 |Indic-Bert Auxiliary Model|0.9583|0.42|0.7741|0.5725|0.6120|0.6250|

+## Updates to be done
+- [ ] Resolve issues with main_multitask_learning.py
+- [ ] Add seperate code for Multi-Label Generation (same as for other classification methods )
+- [ ] Some Minor changes in code and functions
+- [ ] Add Setup Instructions
+- [ ] Add corrected code for csv file generation
+- [ ] Colab Notebook on Usage

 ## Miscellaneous
 <ul>